Table Of Contents

 But what exactly does this culinary tradition that has taken the Lombard capital by storm consist of?
 Imagine a table set with a variety of dishes ranging from scrambled eggs to pancakes, via gourmet toast, creative salads and sweet temptations.
 All accompanied by coffee, fresh juices and, why not, even a mimosa or spritz for the more daring.

-Are you ready to discover the 18 best places to have brunch in Milan?
+Are you ready to discover 25 crazy places to have brunch in Milan?
 Get ready for a gastronomic journey that will take you from downtown to the Navigli, from Porta Romana to Isola, discovering the most authentic flavors and the most fascinating locations in the city.

 Boscovich Bistrot